 Urinary incontinence can make getting through the day (and night) a real challenge sometimes, but you don’t have to suffer any longer.
-At Illinois Urologic Health Surgeons, located in Dixon and Spring Valley outside of Sterling, Illinois and the rest of the Illinois Valley, skilled urologist Steve Y. Chung, MD, offers noninvasive and minimally invasive solutions for urinary incontinence.
+At Illinois Urologic Health Surgeons, located in Dixon, Peru, outside of Sterling, Illinois and the rest of the Illinois Valley, skilled urologist Steve Y. Chung, MD, offers noninvasive and minimally invasive solutions for urinary incontinence.
 You can end the urinary problems now with Dr. Chung’s help, so reach out online or by phone today.

 If you sometimes accidentally leak urine when you sneeze, cough, or make other movements affecting your abdominal muscles, you might suffer from stress urinary incontinence.
 Anything that weakens the muscles in your sphincter and pelvis can cause or contribute to urinary incontinence.

 Aging, pregnancy, obesity, respiratory illnesses with chronic cough, and many other things can potentially lead to urinary incontinence.
 Fortunately, stress urinary incontinence is easily treated in most cases.

 You might have an overactive bladder if you have sudden urination urges many times during the day.
 Overactive bladder sufferers also tend to wake up twice or more during the night to urinate.
 Overactive bladder often leads to urinary incontinence because you might not always get to the bathroom fast enough.

 Many things can contribute to or cause overactive bladder, including chronic diseases like diabetes, certain medications, enlarged prostate in men, and bladder problems like stones.
 Some men and women have both overactive bladder and stress urinary incontinence, which is called mixed incontinence.
 Dr. Chung can treat both underlying conditions and overactive bladder symptoms.